denyskryvytskyi/ElvenEngine/README.md

 ### Windows
 1. Configure and build third-party libraries: `scripts/setup-vendor.bat`
+2. Configure Visual Studio solution for the Engine and Game/Example projects: `scripts/configure-vs2022`.
+3. Build a solution using one of the following ways:
+   - cmake-based script `scripts/build.bat` (pass Debug/Release as an argument)
+   - Visual Studio (`ElvenEngine.sln` file is placed in the `build` directory).

+### CMake build options
+You can modify configure file to enable/disable the following cmake options:
+- BUILD_SANDBOX (default ON): Enable Sandbox2D and Sandbox3D projects build
+- BUILD_GAMES (default ON): Enable Games build
+- PROFILE_MODE (default ON): Enable Profiling (`PROFILE_MODE` preprocessor definition will be added)
+- EDITOR_MODE (default ON): Enable Editor (`EDITOR_MODE` preprocessor definition will be added)
-2. Configure Visual Studio solution for the Engine and Game/Example projects: `scripts/configure-vs2022`. **IMPORTANT**: There is definition for a preprocessor `ENABLE_3D_MODULE=ON` that is used to link assimp library to the engine (ON - only Sandbox3D project will be configured, OFF - only Sandbox2D and Games projects will be configured).
+- ASSIMP_MODE (default ON): Enable Assimp library for 3D model loading (`ASSIMP_MODE` preprocessor definition will be added). **IMPORTANT**: ON - only Sandbox3D project will be configured, OFF - only Sandbox2D and Games projects will be configured.
-    2.1.
-Or run a command from the build directory with your generator and architecture: `cmake -G "Visual Studio Generator 17 2022" -A x64`

-3. Build a solution (if you want to build using cmake) for both Debug and Release config (pass it as an argument): `scripts/build.bat`

 ## Features
 + [x] Logging system